'Creating Partnership Intersections'

 We are holding a block of rooms at the Delta Grand Okanagan Hotel by Marriott at a rate of $189 for a standard room (single or double occupancy).
 The block is being held until we sell out or until Thursday, March 15, 2018 at the latest.

 RESERVE NOW!
-Please call the hotel directly at 1.250.763.4500 and refer to the Inclusion Works 2018 conference.
-Online registration coming soon.
+Please call the hotel directly at 1.250.763.4500 and refer to the Inclusion Works 2018 management learning event.
+You can also access the online registration system for Inclusion Works '18 by clicking on the link provided.